grscheller/scheller-linux-archive/haskellIntroProgramming/notes/HaskellLangRefSummary.md

    ```
 6. The Prelude adds complexity.
    * This on top of the sugar added to the kernel.
-   * Kernal, Compilier, Prelude boundaries can be implementation dependent.
+   * Kernel, Compiler, Prelude boundaries can be implementation dependent.

 ### Haskell Namespaces
 1. Six kinds of names in Haskell